PossibleSolutions/StreamClassifier/README.md

     (df['mean_distance_seq'] < 10) &
     ((df['StreamProbRF'] > 0.6) | (df['StreamProbNN'] > 0.6))]

 #### Buffer creation
 50 meters was assumed to be the impact area of a ditch, so this 50-meter buffered line geometry can be considered the drained area.

 #### Rasterization
 If the mask is a raster file, then the vector geometries need to be rasterized.

+#### Combine classes
+stack classes so that the emphasized option overwrites the other if overlapping, e.g. if drained and natural impact area overlap, set raster value to drained

+#### Correct values
+additional data can provide more insight about real life situations, e.g. subsurface streams on peatland are mostly natural, so when impact area overlaps subsurface stream impact area, set raster value to natural

 #### Addition of 50m buffered fields and roads as ditches
 Fields and roads are most commonly ditched, so they are defined as drained area and added to the stream raster.
 Stream_raster + FieldRoad_raster

 #### Mask analysis
 The raster mask with peatlands and mineral soils was further divided into drained and natural parts by doing a simple addition stream_raster + mask_raster.
 Both rasters must have the same properties (resolution, extent, crs…), if in your case not, resample first.
+Peat fields and peat production areas were added as standalone classes without further drained/natural division

 The ditch/stream raster had two categorical values (multiplied by 10), 20 = peatland, 10 = mineral soil.
-The stream raster had values 3 = drained area, 4 = natural stream, thus the possible sum outcomes for stream raster + mask were following:
+The stream raster had values 1 = drained area, 2 = natural stream, thus the possible sum outcomes for stream raster + mask were following:
 - 0 = no data
-- 3 = drained area not intersecting mask
-- 4 = natural stream not intersecting mask
-- 10 = mineral soil not intersecting drained/stream area
+- 10 = natural mineral soil either not intersecting drained/stream area or only intersecting natural streams
-- 13 = mineral soil intersecting drained area
+- 11 = mineral soil intersecting drained area
-- 14 = mineral soil intersecting stream area
-- 20 = peatland not intersecting drained/stream area
+- 20 = peatland either not intersecting drained/stream area or intersecting only natural streams
-- 23 = peatland intersecting drained area
+- 21 = peatland intersecting drained area
+- 22 = peat field
-- 24 = peatland intersecting stream area
+- 23 = peat production area

 #### Compress end product for storage
 Raster files can be quite large, so compression for storage is often recommended.
-LZW compression with SPARSE_OK was utilized.
+Use LZW compression with SPARSE_OK if not already done so